-To earn certification, participants must earn 90% on a written examination on concepts and applications of water harvesting taught in the course.
-Once you earn certification, you will be listed on WMG’s website as a WMG Certified Water Harvesting Practitioner, including contact information for you or your business.
+To earn certification, participants must earn 90% on a final real-world water harvesting design practicum based on application of systems design taught in the course.
+Once you earn certification, you will be listed on WMG’s website as a WMG Certified Water Harvesting Practitioner, including your profession and/or business name.

 Certification will teach you to:

 - Integrate water harvesting systems with other design considerations (energy conservation, aesthetic design, food production, wildlife habitat, etc.)

-- Size, design, and build appropriate earthworks features for different applications (eg. infiltration basins, berms, swales)
+- Size, design, and build water harvesting earthwork features (eg. infiltration basins, berms, swales)

-- Design greywater systems for laundry, bathroom sink, and bathroom shower water
+- Design safe and effective greywater systems for laundry, sinks, and showers

 - Construct greywater systems from a laundry machine wastewater or other fixture to irrigate landscape

 - Design, size, and install rain tanks

 - Design water-harvesting systems to support small-scale food production (including earthworks design, rain tank design and application, and soil improvements)

 - Design all of the above systems while incorporating safety and health considerations

 - There are no formal educational or professional requirements for this course, but applicants should have the desire and capacity to master a large amount of information in a short time.

 - Ability to work outdoors.
-Course participants will complete three hands-on system installation workshops over the course of a week, including plumbing, digging, planting, and rock work.
+Course participants will conduct site assessments and assist in hands-on system installation workshops, including plumbing, digging, planting, and rock work.

 - Participation in the entire training program.
 If a session is missed, the student must make up that session at a later date to earn certification.

-- A passing grade of 90% on the final written exam.
+- A passing grade of 90% on the final design practicum.